wmde/wikibase-release-pipeline/development/README.md

 Compose files are applied in this order: the root `docker-compose.yml`, the development local-image override when selected, and the optional root `docker-compose.local.yml` last.
 This allows checkout-specific customizations to override either image mode.

-To remove all Suite volumes and generated configuration, use `./wbs reset`.
-This asks for confirmation, permanently deletes the instance data, and leaves the Suite stopped; run `./wbs up` explicitly when you want to start it again.
-Use `--force` only for automation.
+Use `./wbs reset` to reset the development instance.
+It asks independently whether to delete the generated `.env` configuration and whether to delete services, volumes, data, and generated runtime files.
+Repository-root `local.env` is always preserved.
+A data reset leaves the Suite stopped; run `./wbs up` explicitly when you want to start it again.
+Use `--force` only for automation when both configuration and data should be deleted.
 The deleted state is described in the user-facing [reset documentation](../docs/operating/reset.md).

 For exploratory work inside an integration-test environment instead, start exactly one named suite with `--setup`: